 We engage and employ residents to lead our programs, acting as change agents, activists, and role models.
 At the core of every I Grow Chicago program you will find community involvement.
 This plants the seeds for a connected and empowered community.

 I Grow Chicago’s programming supports:

-- Mentorship and skill building
+- Mentorship and supportive services

 - Restorative justice and community building

-- Yoga and mindfulness
+- Yoga and healing practices

 - Creative expression

 Comprehensive work can create comprehensive change.
 This positive change happens when we approach all the issues as the same issue, at the same time.
 It happens when we approach the whole person and the whole community, at the same time.